ojoago1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-eplace all characters A and c from input to Z and e respectively
+cript that removes all letters c and C from input